suxyu/archgw/docs/source/get_started/intro_to_arch.rst

    High-level network flow of where Arch Gateway sits in your agentic stack.
 Designed for both ingress and egress prompt traffic.

-**Arch Gateway was built by the contributors of Envoy Proxy with the belief that:**
+Arch is an AI-native proxy server and the universal data plane for AI built by the contributors of Envoy Proxy with the belief that:

   *Prompts are nuanced and opaque user requests, which require the same capabilities as traditional HTTP requests including secure handling, intelligent routing, robust observability, and integration with backend (API)